 What Does 'Swag' Mean?

-"Swag" is a slang term used, for our intensive purposes, to describe the free stuff companies give away as a form of advertising.
+"Swag" is a slang term used, for our intents and purposes, to describe the free stuff companies give away as a form of advertising.
 It's usually branded with the company's name, logo, and/or colors.

 So, that company-branded t-shirt you saw someone wearing on the subway?
 That's an example of swag.
 Same with those logo stickers you see on people's laptops, and that branded mug on your desk.
 People can get swag from events and conferences, like we'll talk about here, or through a company's blog or website.